Best 10 ASX lithium stocks to watch

 Pilbara Minerals is ‘ready for the global energy transformation,’ and well-positioned to be a low-cost, long-term sustainable lithium producer.
 It describes itself as the ‘leading ASX-listed pure-play lithium company, owning 100% of the world’s largest, independent hard-rock lithium operation.’

-Its Pilgangoora mine in the Pilbara region produces both spodumene and tantalite concentrate, and it counts Ganfeng Lithium and General lithium as partners.
+Its Pilgangoora mine in the Pilbara region produces both spodumene and tantalite concentrate, and it counts Ganfeng Lithium and General Lithium as partners.
+The miner has long been seen as the trailblazer for Australia's lithium boom.

 Liontown Resources aims to ‘find, develop and supply battery minerals required by the rapidly growing Electric Vehicle and Energy Storage industries.’